-The School leases the elementary, primary, and intermediate buildings under a non-cancellable operating lease agreement with The Villages of Lake Sumter, Inc. (a related-party).
-The lease agreement has a 60-month term with two automatic 60-month extensions ending 2021, which is structured based upon the receipt of the School's State Capital Outlay funds provided by the District.
-Operating lease expenditure was \$1,549,298 for the year ended June 30, 2019.
-The future scheduled rent payments for the next five years based on the projected 2019-2020 fiscal year capital outlay funds are as follows:
+The School leases the primary and intermediate elementary buildings under a non-cancellable operating lease agreement with VLS (a related-party).
+The lease agreement has a 60-month term with two automatic 60-month extensions ending 2022 (fiscal year), which is structured based upon the receipt of the School's State Capital Outlay funds provided by the District.
+The lease term states that after the initial terms, the lease shall automatically renew for one year terms.

+Operating lease expenditure was \$1,709,389 for the year ended June 30, 2021.
+The future scheduled rent payments for the next year based on the projected 2021 - 2022 fiscal year capital outlay funds are as follows: